pacmacro/pm-server-spring/README.md

 To set up the server on your local machine (for development or for prototyping other projects), see [CONTRIBUTING.md](https://github.com/pacmacro/pm-server/blob/master/CONTRIBUTING.md).

+## API Documentation

+For comprehensive and clear documentation, see [the wiki](https://github.com/pacmacro/pm-server/wiki/API-Documentation).

+For example calls using cURL, see the directory *api-calls/*.

 ## Software Stack

 | Purpose | Technology |